 But now, with only one functioning arm, that "zone" has increased to 360°, which makes it more difficult to e.g. get a shirt fully tucked inside trousers.
 I often end up with a kind of almost-but-not-quite solution.

-This problem manifests itself in terms of e.g. threading a belt, or fastening my dressing gown, too.
+This problem manifests itself in terms e.g. of my dressing gown, too.
 Putting the thing on is one matter, which I wanted to mention briefly below, but actually tying the cord another.
 On my dressing gown, the cord is at the very extreme of my reach.
 I mean, I don't say that this is a major issue, but it is something else which makes the process that little bit longer.
 I won't dwell on how I actually tie the knot, but again teeth are involved.

-Also on the subject of sleepwear, another issue is to do with my slippers.
+Also on the subject of bedwear, another issue is to do with my slippers.
 Basically, I have no movement in my left foot.
 The ankle is buggered, and I can't wiggle my toes on that foot.
 My knee and hip do have movement, just as on my right side.
 This leads to a state known as "foot drop" (you should be able to Google it), which is basically where gravity takes over.
-I won't go into massive detail here, but if you walk in slow-motion, you'll find that when we walk (as able-bodied people) we naturally put our heel down first, followed by the ball of the foot.
+I won't go into massive detail here, but if you walk in slow-motion, you'll find that when we walk (as able-bodied people) we naturally put our heel down first.
 When I walk, the front of the foot goes down first, just because this point is the farthest point away from the hinge which is my ankle.
 Exactly like something inanimate.
-Also, my foot tends to hit the ground on one side first.
-And, because there is no movement there, I can't subtly move my toes in order to adjust, say, a shoe.
+Also, because there is no movement there, I can't subtly move my toes in order to adjust, say, a shoe.

 Enter slippers.
 By their very nature, these are quite loose-fitting.
 Also, mine are made of lambswool/sheepskin, which is quite a smooth surface.

-As a result, I wash my slippers every now and again.
+As a result, I wash my slippers every now and again, which I'm sure was not their intended use.
 This may well not be what the manufacturer intended, and probably shortens the life of the slippers, but it has two advantages for me.
 First, and obviously, it takes layers of mud/chicken-poo off the slipper, and second, it makes the slipper shrink, albeit temporarily.
 This tightens the slipper on my foot, making it far easier to keep it on.

-This is still an issue, in the sense that it still happens today, and actually is very annoying, to the extent where I've considered not wearing slippers (or at least the left one, which would look daft).
-I did have an idea of putting elastic into the slippers so as to keep them taut on my foot, but sewing elastic onto sheepskin is easier said than done.
+This is still an issue, in the sense that it still happens today.
+I did have an idea on putting elastic into the slippers so as to keep them taught on my foot, but sewing elastic onto suede is easier said than done.